The beauty of creation is everywhere. Well … almost everywhere. Mankind often distorts or destroys the beauty of nature.

 - The heavens declare the glory of the Lord (Psalm 19:1-6)

-- Ask nature- the animals, the birds, the earth, the fish in the sea, all of creation will confirm that God made all of this!
+- Ask nature- the wild animals, the birds, the earth, the fish in the sea, all living creatures will confirm that God’s command made this happen!
+And the breath of all mankind is from the hand of the Lord.
 (Job 12:7-10)

 - Through Him, everything was made, and He holds everything together (Colossians 1:17, Hebrews 1:1-4)

-- Since the creation of the world, God’s invisible attributes have been seen through that which He created (Romans 1:20)
+- Since the creation of the world, God’s invisible attributes have been seen through what He created (Romans 1:20)

 “God placed Adam and Eve in a garden, full of trees that were both good for food and beautiful to look at, and instructed them to care for it.
 That He created the animals ‘and brought them to the man’ shows God intended there to be a connection between us and the animals.
 Anyone who’s had a pet knows about that first hand.
 Our physical, emotional, and spiritual responses to the natural world have been wired into us by a loving God.” (from activeoutdoorwomen.com)

-As we look around, we can see animals and birds protecting, caring for, and nurturing their young who are helpless if left alone.
+As we look around, we can see God’s beautiful creations, the birds and the animals protecting, caring for, and nurturing their young who are helpless if left alone.
 God does the same for us.

 From Matthew 6, “Look at the birds.
 They don’t plant or harvest or store food in barns, but your heavenly Father feeds them.
 And aren’t you far more valuable to him than they are? … Look at the lilies of the field.
 They don’t work or make their clothing, yet Solomon in all his glory was not dressed as beautifully as they are.
 And if God cares so wonderfully for wildflowers that are here today and thrown into the fire tomorrow, he will certainly care for you.”
 (NLT)